loyada/typedpy/docs/limitations.rst

         ...

-And we have a function get_names_for_id(id, example), the following type hint for the return value is wrong:
+The following type hint for the return value is wrong:

 .. code-block:: python

     def  get_names_for_id(id: str, example: Example) -> Array[String]:
-         ...

-The reason is that the field class is not the same as the type of the content.
-Specifically, Array[String] is not the same as list[str].
-However, if you defined the class as follows:
+The correct return type should be list[str].
+However, if we want to keep the type hints consistent with the Structure definition, we can define it as follows:

 .. code-block:: python